cloudywaters/cloudywaters.github.io/src/content/posts/2024/2024-review.md

 ### **The Azure Well-Architected Framework (WAF): Updated and Improved**

-The **Microsoft Azure Well-Architected Framework (WAF)** received a significant refresh, ensuring organisations have the tools to build top-notch cloud solutions.
+The **Microsoft Azure Well-Architected Framework (WAF)** received a significant refresh in Nov 2023.
+I know it's not a 2024 thing but Im adding it in here because I dont think anyone looked at it til 2024!
 Key updates include:

 - **Expanded Service Guides**: New guides were introduced for services like Azure NetApp Files, Azure Blob Storage, and Azure Monitor Application Insights, offering tailored design recommendations.
 - **SaaS Workload Guidance**: New articles focused on SaaS architecture, covering topics like billing, governance, DevOps, and operational best practices.
 - **Architecture Decision Records (ADR)**: Refreshed ADR guidance ensures better decision-making with clearly defined problem statements and outcomes.
 - **Tradeoff and Design Patterns**: All tradeoff and design pattern articles were updated to align with current best practices.
-- **AI Workloads**: New guidance addressed the unique challenges of designing AI workloads, from data architecture to operational management.
+- **AI Workloads**: New guidance addressed the unique challenges of designing AI workloads, from data architecture to operational management (this one is a 2024 thing).

 These updates solidify WAF as a cornerstone for building secure, scalable, and efficient cloud environments.